-During harvest, farmers must be aware of the potential for fatigue and inattentiveness that may increase the possibility of injury when using farm equipment.
+During harvest (Figure 1), farmers must be aware of the potential for fatigue and inattentiveness that may increase the possibility of injury when using farm equipment.
 In addition, farm workers need to know the hazards of flowing grain and how to prevent a grain entrapment situation.
-Taking shortcuts to perform routine tasks may increase your risk for injury, so it is important to take the extra time to stay safe and perform a task properly.
+Taking shortcuts to perform routine tasks may increase the risk for injury, so it is important to take the extra time to stay safe and perform tasks properly.1

 - Thoroughly inspect farm equipment before use.

 - To help decrease operator fatigue, shut the machinery off to do a walk-around visual inspection of the equipment at least once every hour.

 - To reduce fall hazards, use grab bars when mounting and dismounting machinery, and wear non-slip shoes.

 - When transporting machinery on roads, have these items in place: reflectors or flashers from the manufacturer or approved by the Department of Transportation (DOT), a slow-moving vehicle sign, and red flags on each end of wide implements (e.g., planters, combine headers, sprayers).
 Most accidents and injuries that involve equipment occur while machinery is in operation.

 - Idle machinery can also be dangerous to workers.
 It is important to take care when doing a preharvest inspection, making sure that basic safety checks are in place.

 - Keep all guards, shields, and access doors in place while operating equipment.3